lpoulain/SaWa/protocol.md

 ## Stop

-This instructs the SaWa Server to shut down.
-This command is useful when the server is in daemon mode.
+This instructs the Server to shut down.
+This command needs to be sent to port 5001 (which is open whether the server is in SaWa or HTTP mode).
+This command is useful when the server started as a daemon.

 - Request: [0x01 00 00 00] [0x04]
 - Response: n/a